Using Commands

 A command that you enter in the window will be executed as soon as you press ENTER.
 The insertion point need not be at the end of the command line when you press ENTER.
 EViews will execute the entire line that contains the insertion point.

 The contents of the command area may also be saved directly into a text file for later use.
-First make certain that the command window is active by clicking anywhere in the window, and then select File/Save As… from the main menu.
+First make certain that the command window is active by clicking anywhere in the window, and then select from the main menu.
 EViews will prompt you to save an ASCII file in the default working directory (default name “commandlog.txt”) containing the entire contents of the command window.

 Command Window Editing